Ananya Panday On Dealing With Trolls: The Best Way Is To Give Love Back To The People Who Hate Me

 Ananya Panday who took a step against social media bullying and announced her digital social responsibility, 'So Positive' received a lot of appreciation for her initiative from not just the who's who of the industry and audience but also, from the doctors who are hailing her as the 'Best Student' with this cause.

-However, a handful of individuals chose to take offense with her 'So Positive' campaign and
+However, a handful of individuals chose to take offense with her 'So Positive' campaign and criticized the actress for her initiative.

 It's true that no matter how much of a good thing you put your efforts into, there will always be certain segments who would not be happy with anything because they can only see the bad even in the best; even when an iota of it doesn't exist.
 In return, Ananya Panday reacted to the comments by giving back love to them and positivity and that's what makes her the finest person to carry the baton for the cause!